 if you do feel like doing some upmarket shopping then this is the place to do it.
 The whole area is quite modern and has a European vibe to it.

 Visit the clock tower and market:

 The clock tower is one of the most popular landmarks in the old city of Jodhpur.
-Leading from the clock tower is the Sadar market which is perfect if you want to wander and pick up from Indian sweets, spices, textiles and much more.
+Leading from the clock tower is the Sadar market which is perfect if you want to wander and pick up Indian sweets, spices, textiles, and much more.

 This is a BEAUTIFUL white marble memorial built in 1899 in memory of Maharaja Jaswant Singh II.
 It’s a clear example of architectural brilliance and beauty in India.
 If you love architecture as much as I do, then this site should be at the top of the list of places to visit in Jodhpur in two days.

 The Jodhpur Stepwell is an urban jump.
 Apparently, it was constructed in 600 AD but it’s now the not-so-official swimming pool of Jodhpur.